Raizora/MidiPortal/MidiPortal_Architecture_Guide.md

 - Allows toggling routing with checkboxes
 - Provides controls for setting window background colors

-### MidiAIManager

-Manages the AI analysis of MIDI data:

-- Interfaces with the Rust ML engine
-- Processes MIDI messages for pattern recognition
-- Generates insights based on analysis results

 ## Data Flow

 1. MIDI messages are received by `MidiInputCallback`
 2. Messages are passed to `MainComponent::addMidiMessage` with the device name
+3. Messages are written to the shared memory buffer via `SharedMidiBuffer::write`
+4. Rust code reads from the shared buffer via `SharedMidiBuffer::read`
-3. Messages are processed by the Rust engine via `process_midi_message`
+5. Messages are processed by the Rust engine for analysis
-4. Messages are stored in `midiMessages` for history
+6. Messages are stored in `midiMessages` for history
-5. Messages are logged via `midiLogger`
+7. Messages are logged via `midiLogger`
-6. Messages are routed via `routeMidiMessage` to:
+8. Messages are routed via `routeMidiMessage` to:
    - The main display (`midiLogDisplay`)
    - Additional windows via `windowManager.routeMidiMessage`
    - The AI manager via `impl->processMidiMessage`
-7. Each display renders the messages with appropriate colors and formatting
+9. Each display renders the messages with appropriate colors and formatting
+10. AI insights are generated based on pattern analysis

+## Responsibility Split

+The architecture clearly separates responsibilities:

+- **C++/JUCE**: Handles UI, device management, and real-time visualization
+- **Rust**: Focuses on deep analysis, pattern recognition, and ML processing
+- **Shared Memory**: Enables efficient communication between the two languages

 ## Configuration